malbertife/FFI-Matrix/README.md

 # ffimatrix

-SWI-Prolog pack for matrix operations.
+SWI-Prolog pack f or matrix operations.
 Now being rewritten to use the new FFI library for SWI-Prolog.
 Work in progress, do not use for now.